Azure-Samples/MachineLearningSamples-BigData/Docs/DownloadModelsFromBlob.md

 Use the following steps to download the model files to `Model` folder

-* Navigate to aml_config and open local.runconfig and add "azure-storage" to "pip" section
+* Navigate to aml_config and open conda_dependencies.yml and add "azure-storage" to "pip" section
 * Start the commandline and run "az ml experiment submit -t local -c local ./Code/download_model.py"
 * By default, the model file are downloaded to "os.environ['AZUREML_NATIVE_SHARE_DIRECTORY']".
 Use the following to find where the files are:
 ```